SEO Tips for Beginners – 5 Easy Wins for 2020

 Brainstorm potential keywords – here we simply write down everything that is relevant.
 What we do, the services we offer, and the locations in which we offer those services.
 Once you have all of these elements you can combine what you do with where you do it and form a basic list of keywords.

 Use keyword research tool – there are a number of keyword research tools out there that can help you identify new keywords.
-Google has a tool that forms part of the AdWords PPC service.
+Google has a tool that forms part of its Ads PPC service.
 There are other tools like ubersuggest and keywordtool.io that are useful in their free and paid variations.

 Search for your keywords – when you search for your keywords you will often see suggestions in the search bar as you type and there will also be a list of suggested keywords at the bottom of the page.
 Add any relevant variations to your list (and search them again).